openedx/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 .. _Specify that All ContentSpecific Discussion Topics are Divided:

 *****************************************************************
-Specify that All Content-Specific Discussion Topics are Divided
+Specify that All Content-Specific Discussion Topics Are Divided
 *****************************************************************

 When you first :ref:`add content-specific topics<Create ContentSpecific